orbitdb-archive/benchmark-runner/README.md

 2. Use the output baseline report with the baseline option: `npx benchmarker -i report.json`

 ***benchmarks ran for comparison are best ran on their own machine or a machine with few other things happening in the background***

+## Writing Benchmarks

+Benchmark files must export an object with an asynchronous method `benchmark`.
+The method takes 1 parameter `benchmarker` which is used to control the recording and give information about the benchmark.
+Please see [test.benchmark.js]('./test/fixtures/benchmarks/test.benchmark.js') for an example.

 ## Contributing